We found the following photo and caption in today's Journal & Topics. We've underlined the distressing passage in the photo's caption.

 Why would Park Ridge want to apply for CDBG grants with big time Federal strings attached?
 Because it's nice to get the Feds to pay for community development initiatives.

-'America's Affordable Communities Initiative' as any self-perpetuating bureaucracy can be, and the Feds can count on our very own Governor Blow Dry to help with that, along with so many assorted local organizations and socially conscious butterflies, we literally could not save all the links.
+And because HUD is as interested in promoting its 'America's Affordable Communities Initiative' as any self-perpetuating bureaucracy can be, and the Feds can count on our very own Governor Blow Dry to help with that, along with so many assorted local organizations and socially conscious butterflies, we literally could not save all the links.
 But we did find a few "stand outs."

-“Prime Solutions for Affordable Housing” Illinois’ 2008 Annual Comprehensive Housing Plan (.pdf).
+To start we have the “Prime Solutions for Affordable Housing” Illinois’ 2008 Annual Comprehensive Housing Plan (.pdf).
 The vision statement in this plan says: "Quality housing, affordable to each household, with accessible and appropriate services where needed, that supports individual and family success.
 Housing is an essential asset and economic engine for neighborhoods, integral to the creation of robust communities for the citizens of Illinois."

 Okay, uncross your eyes and continue.